 As water is life to the desert, so Christ is the wellspring of our lives.
 He fills and fulfills to overflowing.

 I am a solitary, wind-tossed wildflower on the vast and dusty desert floor.
-My day-to-day circumstances, like the land surrounding me, is arid and seemingly desolate, but I know my heart must stay moist, saturated with the Spirit of Truth.
+My day-to-day circumstances, like the land surrounding me, are arid and seemingly desolate, but I know my heart must stay moist, saturated with the Spirit of Truth.

 You may feel parched and lonely, too.
 As lonesome sisters in Christ, let us get our feet wet in the Living Water and splash in the puddles with child-like joy.
 Though we are separated by many miles, let us turn our faces upward as one, “for it is time to seek the Lord, till he come and rain righteousness upon you” (Hosea 10:12).

-I thank our merciful God he has given us to each other—you, my sister in Christ, my familiar friend—to exhort, to admonish, to lift up, and to comfort.
+I thank our merciful God He has given us to each other—you, my sister in Christ, my familiar friend—to exhort, to admonish, to lift, and to comfort.